KhoaHoang2001/DuaDua/README.md

 # DuaDua
 ## About
-DuaDua is an open-source racing game using Panda3D
+DuaDua is a free open-source racing game using Panda3D
 ## Installation
 - Windows:
 - Linux: